nwoeanhinnogaehr/bytebeat-udls/slides.md

 # The 2nd iteration
 <iframe width="560" height="315" src="https://www.youtube.com/embed/qlrs2Vorw2Y?start=69" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+# IBNIZ
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aKMrBaXJvMs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+# Byte?
+- The original bytebeat was written to the audio device using `putchar`, thus there is an implicit `&255` which truncates the output to a byte.
+- This is why the formula `f(t)=t` produces a sawtooth wave with period 256.
+- ## "Floatbeat?"
+Same general idea but the output is a float in $[-1,1]$.

 # Why would anyone do this?
 To answer this question, we need to dive into the history of computer art...